Datsun 160Z: History

-DX/GL grill with Z badge.

 The 160Z colour scheme was based on the Datsun 280Z Zap car and came out in canary yellow with red, orange and yellow inlayed black decals, colour matched high back seats and Mexican stripe-cloth stitched in the centre panels.
 The 160Z also had front and rear spoilers; however, the front spoiler differed from the 140Z.
 Earlier models included a black rubber rear spoiler, whilst others had a colour matched yellow fibreglass rear spoiler – there is speculation as to whether Datsun-Nissan South Africa could no longer procure rubber spoilers or whether they felt the fibreglass spoiler was lighter and more durable than the rubber one.

-The 160Z, as with the 140Z, had the DX/GL front grill (without integrated driving lights) with a ‘Datsun Z’ badge.
+The 160Z, as with the 140Z, had the DX/GL front grille (without integrated driving lights) with a ‘Datsun Z’ badge.
 Both the 160Z and 140Z had rear window louvres, manufactured by Perana Louvres South Africa.
 In addition, the 160Z had aluminium alloy wheels designed by Eddie Keizan of Tiger Wheels which were then later fitted to the 140Y and 160Y GX models, also part of the Y Series.

-Alloy wheels designed by Eddie Keizan of Tiger Wheels.